Topuzdag

 What we do?

-Whether you are considering improvements to your conference room, developing a platform for audio-visual conferences, or building an airport, TOPUZDAG is there to guide you every step of the way.
+Whether you are considering improvements to your house of worship, developing a platform for audio conferences, or building an airport, TOPUZDAG is there to guide you every step of the way.
 Because we do not sell or manufacture equipment, we are vendor-neutral.
-We consistently make our recommendations with your interests in mind and aim to provide you with the most cost-effective and technically robust solutions to meet your particular audio-visual requirements.
+We consistently make our recommendations with your interests in mind and aim to provide you with the most cost-effective and technically robust solutions to meet your particular audio requirements.

-Our project managers have multidisciplinary expertise in lighting, sound, electrical distribution, cabling, video conferencing, and paging.
-From design plan creation to project implementation, we consciously strive to build collaborative partnerships with all stakeholders involved in your audio-visual project—IT managers, facilities managers, architects, facilities management firms, general contractors and other vendors.
+Our project managers have multidisciplinary expertise in sound, electrical distribution, cabling and paging.
+From design plan creation to project implementation, we consciously strive to build collaborative partnerships with all stakeholders involved in your audio project IT managers, facilities managers, architects, facilities management firms, general contractors and other vendors.
 Our job is to ensure that everyone is successful.

-We begin by assessing your audio-visual and acoustics needs, and we help define your company’s audio-visual standards, equipment, and service requirements.
-What kinds of speakers and microphones do you need to produce the highest quality sound in your location?
-How large and what type of projection screen will best sustain your desired audio-visual experience?
-These are just some of the issues that TOPUZDAG swiftly evaluates, assesses, and presents to project stakeholders and vendors.
-From there, we develop a budget with options to save you money and turn your audio-visual vision into a working reality.
+We begin by assessing your audio and acoustics needs, and we help define your company s audio standards, equipment, and service requirements.
+What kinds of speakers and microphones do you need to produce the highest quality sound in your location How large and what kind of system will best sustain your desired audio experience?
+These are just some of the issues that Ahmed Tekin TOPUZDAG swiftly evaluates, assesses, and presents to project stakeholders and vendors.
+From there, we develop a budget with options to save you money and turn your audio vision into a working reality.

 How we do?